-- · a well maintained home
+- a well maintained home

 - that the Council be easy to deal with

 - a home that is safe

 - repairs on your home

 - that the Council listens to and acts on your concerns

-Through the Action Plan, service managers made specific, dead-lined improvements to the services you wanted improved.
+Through the Action Plan, service managers made specific, deadlined improvements to the services you wanted improved.
 Across the year they use Open Door to bring you information on specific areas that they are improving.

 Repairs: For instance, last year 71% of you were satisfied with the time it took to complete your most recent repair.
 To boost that further, the Council is creating a new Repairs & Planned Maintenance Policy to ensure consistency across all contractors, and to intervene quickly if repairs are delayed beyond expected timescales.

 Maintenance: Only 64% of you were satisfied that your home is being well maintained.
-So this edition brings you an overview of our planned maintenance programme for the year ahead.
+So page 9 of this edition brings you an overview of our planned maintenance programme for the year ahead.
 We are also doing a review of all appointments we have missed for repairs and planned maintenance, to spot any trends and prevent it happening again.

 Safety: 67% of you were satisfied that your home is safe.
 But to reassure you further, Open Door is now running an ongoing series about the safety inspections and safety works being done on tenants' homes.
-This edition continues our series on aspects of our upgraded Fire Safety Policy.
-The Council is also sending new fire safety information to all residents in its flat blocks.
-We also bring you important guidance for keeping the water supply in your home safe from contamination.
+Page 11 of this edition continues our series on aspects of our upgraded Fire Safety Policy.
+The Council is also sending new fire safety information to allresidents in its flat blocks.
+And page 10 brings important guidance for keeping the water supply in your home safe from contamination.